s7manth/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/dropped`, `t/makeup t/consultation` etc.

-* Parameters given from prefixes can be in any order.<br>
+* Prefix-based arguments can be in any order.<br>
   e.g. if the command specifies `n/NAME a/STUDENT_NUMBER`, `a/STUDENT_NUMBER n/NAME` is also acceptable.<br>

-* Parameters given from indexes must be before all other prefixes and parameters.<br>
+* Index arguments must be before all prefix-based arguments.<br>
-  e.g. if the command specifies `INDEX n/NAME`, `n/NAME INDEX` is not acceptable, as `INDEX` must be before all prefixes and parameters.
+  e.g. if the command specifies `INDEX n/NAME`, `n/NAME INDEX` is not acceptable, as `INDEX` must be before all prefix-based arguments.

 * If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `a/A0123456H a/A1111111H`, only `a/A1111111H` will be taken.